ampproject/rollup-plugin-closure-compiler/README.md

 ### Code Splitting via Dynamic Imports

 This plugin supports code splitting with Rollup's `experimentalCodeSplitting` feature.
-Enable code splitting in your rollup configuration and each output bundle will be minified by Closure Compiler.
+Enable code splitting in your Rollup configuration and each output bundle will be minified by Closure Compiler.

 ```js
 // rollup.config.js